Cinema 800 - Connecting External HDMI Sources Through Sound Bar

 - Note: For the pictured example above, we are plugging in a laptop into HDMI 1 and a game console into HDMI 2.

 - Once all sources are connected to the sound bar via HDMI, simply press the 'HDMI' button on the remote control that corresponds to the HDMI port the external device is plugged into.

 - Note: For example, using the above picture diagram as a reference, to enjoy content from the laptop, press HDMI 1 on the remote.
 To enjoy content from the game console, press HDMI 2 on the remote.
 You will see the LED screen on the front of the bar display which source has been selected.

-ATTENTION: The Cinema 800 can currently pass 4k-120Hz and 8k-30Hz video signal.
-If trying to do passthrough with higher than 120Hz, please connect the source device directly to your TV.
+If trying to passthrough signal higher than 120Hz, please connect the source device directly to your TV.

 For additional methods of connection via HDMI, please see our articles - Cinema 800 - Connecting with HDMI-ARC & Cinema 800 - Connecting External HDMI Sources Through TV